teamniteo/handbook/using-slack.md

 If you missed a standup, to keep everyone in the loop on what you are working on, write a short report to the #working-on channel.
 This report should contain:

-* one or two sentences on work you did today (a very high altitude overview, don't go into too much detail.
-Keep it minimal.) plans for next day.
+* one or two sentences on work you did today (high altitude overview, don't go into too much detail),
+* plans for next day,
 * any potential blockers that should be discussed during the next Hangout.

 ## Checklist